m59peacemaker/js-wark/DESIGN.md

 # DESIGN

+Propagation is not a stream informing dependants of the change, that then inform dependants of the change, and so on.
+Propagation is mapping one source value/change to one graph state.
+Therefore, changes are propagated directly from the source stream introducing the change to all graph members.

 ## when to gather and sort dependants

 Streams must propagate changes to dependants.
 To do so, dependants are deeply iterated to gather a flat list of streams within the stream's dependant tree, and then that list of dependants is topologically sorted.